WolfBoi008/Five-Nights-at-Sonic-s-Maniac-Mania/README.md

 # Archipelago Manual for Five Nights at Sonic's: Maniac Mania

 ## Notes
-- This game is a free-to-play fangame.
-You must play from a new save file, but you can edit the save file for things such as character skins.
-If more people want to play it, I plan to add a guide on this in the future.
+- You must play from a new save file, but you can edit the save file for things such as character skins.
+I plan to change this in the future (See #12 for details).
 - Shop items are pre-hinted.
-I want Rings to not appear in the shop, but this currently doesn't work in the latest Stable.
+I want Rings not to appear in the shop, but I believe this currently doesn't work in the latest Manual build.

 ## Goals
 - Complete the Maniac Mania challenge